 That’s why, if you get a whiff of spammy link building that has been done in the past, confirm the same with your client, and then start with the link disavow process.

 So, the book has been uncovered, and all the secrets are out in the open.
-Now that you know all about toxic links, their side effects, and how to disavow them, what are you waiting for?
+Now that you know all about toxic links, their side effects, and how to disavow backlinks, what are you waiting for?

 Go ahead and disavow those bad guys from your website right away.
 And don’t worry, RankWatch is always here to save you from drowning in the quicksand of toxic links, Google penalty, and all things that are harmful to your site.